syphon-lang/syphon/docs/built-ins.md

 - export

-Change the value exported the users of this module, if not changed the module will export none value
+Changes the value exported to the users of this module, if not changed the module will export none value

 ```
 export({"hey": 5})